 - Inter vivos trusts (a living trust effective upon execution)

 - Health care advance directives, including living wills

 - Designations of guardian

 In addition to basic wills, these and other estate planning instruments are available, are extremely flexible, and can be designed to fit your unique needs.
-Ervin, Kitchen & Ervin works closely with you to determine your goals and create precise instruments to carry out your intentions.
+Robert M. Ervin, Jr. works closely with you to determine your goals and create precise instruments to carry out your intentions.
 We analyze your estate and assist in determining the best means of transferring your assets to care for and protect your loved ones.